Kailash Kher Sings A Song In Praise Of Goddess Ganga

-Mumbai, Feb 25 (IANS) Singer Kailash Kher has sung a soulful track in praise of Goddess Ganga, which will be used as the title track of an upcoming show.
+Mumbai, Feb 25: Singer Kailash Kher has sung a soulful track in praise of Goddess Ganga, which will be used as the title track of an upcoming show.

 The track, titled “Mann nivaasini hain, hain tu Gange”, sings praise of the holy river.
 Kher is pleased with the way the song has turned out.